Skip to content

 Choosing your preferences

-You can choose up to 3 kindergarten preferences on your application.
+You can choose up to 3 kindergarten preferences on your registration.
 Please only choose kindergartens where you would be willing to accept a place.

 Please note: Merri‑bek City Council does not manage kindergarten services or organise groups or session times.
 These are set by each kindergarten or their Early Years Manager (EYM).
 You may wish to check session times with the kindergarten before choosing your preferences.